pcparagc/reactjs-shoping-cart/README.md

-# This is a Shooping website using React and Redux
+# This is a Shoping website using React and Redux